csound-flossmanual/csound-floss/book/05-g-granular-synthesis.md

 #### Parameters for One Grain

-The *Grain* instrument needs these informations to play back one grain:
+The *Grain* instrument needs the following information in order to play back a single grain:

 1. **Sound**.
 In the most simple version this is a sound file on the hard disk.
 More flexible and fast is a sample which has been stored in a buffer (function table).
-We can also record this buffer in real time — by this we can perform live granular synthesis.
+We can also record this buffer in real time and through this perform live granular synthesis.
 2. **Point in Sound to start playback**.
 In the most simple version, this is the same as the *skiptime* for playing back sound from hard disk via [diskin](https://csound.com/docs/manual/diskin.html).
 Usually we will choose seconds as unit for this parameter.
 3. **Duration**.
 The duration for one grain is usually in the range 20-50 ms, but can be smaller or bigger for special effects.
 In Csound this parameter is passed to the instrument as *p3* in its call, measured in seconds.
 4. **Speed of Playback**.
 This parameter is used by *diskin* and similar opcodes: 1 means the normal speed, 2 means double speed, 1/2 means half speed.
 This would result in no pitch change (1), octave higher (2) and octave lower(1/2).
 Negative numbers mean reverse playback.